The borough has 39 Conservation Areas. These cover many parts of Guildford town centre and many of the rural villages.

 Article 4 Direction

-If a property in a Conservation Area is covered by Article 4 Direction then additional planning controls will apply.
-The Directions remove permitted development rights for certain properties, meaning even minor changes will require planning permission.
+If a property in a Conservation Area is covered by Article 4 Direction then extra planning controls will apply.
+The Directions remove permitted development rights for certain properties.
+This means even minor changes will need planning permission.

 Conservation Area Character Appraisals

-We are undertaking a programme of Conservation Area Character Appraisals in order to analyse and describe the character and appearance of each Conservation Area.
+We are carrying out a programme of Conservation Area Character Appraisals in order to analyse and describe the character and appearance of each Conservation Area.

 Demolishing a structure or building in a Conservation Area

-The demolition of a building may require planning permission and the demolition of a building in a Conservation Area without permission could be a criminal offence.
-Before demolishing any building or structure in a conservation Area you should contact email@example.com
+The demolition of a building may need planning permission.
+Demolishing a building in a Conservation Area without permission could be a criminal offence.
+Before demolishing any building or structure in a Conservation Area you should contact firstname.lastname@example.org

 Trees often make a valuable contribution to the character of Conservation Areas.
-We have specific powers to protect trees within our borough by making 'Tree Preservation Orders (TPOs)'.
-Special provisions also apply to trees within designated Conservation Areas.
+We have special powers to protect trees within our borough by making 'Tree Preservation Orders (TPOs)'.
+Special provisions also apply to trees in designated Conservation Areas.
 The purpose of TPOs is to protect trees that make a significant impact on their local surroundings.